How (and Why) to Use Ruby Enumerators

 This problem is very easy to solve with enumerators.
 See the following snippet for a better understanding:

-# Here's how you can iterate over the elements, using a lazy call in the chain:
+# Here’s how you can iterate over]

 That’s it!
 That is all you need to overcome the infinite sequence issue.
 Ruby enumerators have been built smart enough to defer loading of elements until needed if specified with the lazy call in the chain.
 This comes in very handy when you’re unaware of the size of an array, or are looking to query only a few elements from a large list through a filter.